Benoni Gauteng, South Africa Travel Guide

 Tipping is customary for good service:

 Benoni experiences severe thunderstorms in summer, which bring localized flooding, lightning strikes, and hail.
 Seeking shelter indoors during a storm is important.
 South Africa is a water-scarce country, and droughts occur, leading to water restrictions.
-Conserving water during your stay is appreciated.
+Conserving water during your the stay is appreciated.

 Ensure your travel insurance includes medical emergencies, hospitalization, and emergency medical evacuation.
 Private hospitals in Benoni offer good care.

-Verify your policy covers international medical treatment.
+Check your policy covers international medical treatment.

-Do not travel without adequate medical coverage.
+Do not travel without adequate health insurance.

 Confirm coverage for itinerary changes and disruptions.

-Unexpected events occur; prepare for them.
+Unexpected events occur; prepare for those.

-Include coverage for theft, loss, or damage to personal belongings, including your passport and other important documents.
+Include coverage for theft, loss, or damage to your personal belongings, including your passport and other important documents.

 Ensure high-value items are specifically listed if needed.